Imogen Binnie: Nevada

 Binnie's debut novel, Nevada, was published by Topside Press in 2013.
 The novel's plot centres around Maria, a transgender woman leaving New York after a break up.
 The novel is intended to primarily address a transgender audience.
 Some people credit Nevada as the first novel in a modern wave of trans literature.
 Katherine Cross identifies authors like Binnie, Casey Plett, Janet Mock, and Ryka Aoki as the vanguard of trans women authors who created a new tradition of unapologetic, dark and authentic trans narratives.
 These works tend to discard prior tropes about trans people that were usually employed in works for cisgender audiences, and instead the works showcase the personal experience of being trans and the impacts of transmisogyny.

-At the 26th Lambda Literary Awards in 2014, Nevada was a shortlisted nominee in the Transgender Fiction category, and Binnie won both the Betty Berzon Emerging Writer Award and the MOTHA award for "outstanding contribution to the transgender cultural landscape."
+At the 26th Lambda Literary Awards in 2014, Nevada was a finalist for the Transgender Fiction category, and Binnie won both the Betty Berzon Emerging Writer Award and the MOTHA award for "outstanding contribution to the transgender cultural landscape."

 In 2021, Picador signed Nevada for publication in the UK for the first time, citing it as a "genuinely ground-breaking book, which has trenchant and inspired things to say about the trans experience".
 This same year, MCD announced it would reissue the book for wider distribution than the original run.

 Short stories

-Binnie has published several short stories, including "Gamers", in Meanwhile, Elsewhere (Topside Press, 2017), “If You Leave” in Videogames for Humans (Instar, 2017), and "I Met a Girl Named Bat Who Met Jeffrey Palmer" published in the Lambda Award winning collection, The Collection: Short Fiction from the Transgender Vanguard (Topside Press, 2012).
+Binnie has published several short stories, including "Gamers", in Meanwhile, Elsewhere (Topside Press, 2017) and "I Met a Girl Named Bat Who Met Jeffrey Palmer" published in the Lambda Award winning collection, The Collection: Short Fiction from the Transgender Vanguard (Topside Press, 2012).
+An essay by Binnie is featured in Videogames for Humans (Instar, 2017).

 In much of Binnie's writing, her characters are not explicitly labeled as trans at the beginning of the story, which lets her explore how readers of art forms interpret stories through their own experiences.
-"If you Leave" is a retelling of Andie Walsh's story from the film Pretty in Pink, casting Walsh as a punk rock trans girl who overcomes class and gender prejudices to find love.
+The unpublished short story "If You Leave" is a retelling of Andie Walsh's story from the film Pretty in Pink, casting Walsh as a punk rock trans girl who overcomes class and gender prejudices to find love.
 Andrew J. Young cites this short story as an example of a technique that trans and queer people use to read mainstream works through a queer lens.
 The technique has a long tradition because mainstream works frequently have not depicted or prioritized a queer audience.